htefera/Spark-Analytics-Playground/README.md

+## Course Project
-# Scalable Data Science
+# Course Name: Scalable Data Science

-The goal of the project is to process various data using various data mining tasks with Scala and Apache Spark.
+The goal of the project is to process various data for classification, clustering, recommendation systems, and spatial data analysis tasks with Scala and Spark

 ### Tools
-* Language: Scala, Python and Shell
+*  Scala, Python and Shell
-* IDE: IntelliJ IDEA, Google Colab
+*  IntelliJ IDEA, Google Colab
-* Build tool: Maven
+*  Maven build tool
 *  Apache RDDs, Spark DataFrames and GeoSpark Spatial RDDs

 The project is decomposed into the following sub tasks